AdobeDocs/campaign-standard.nl-NL/help/administration/using/configuring-email-channel.md

    >[!IMPORTANT]
    >
    >Het maximumaantal uit te voeren pogingen en de minimumvertraging tussen opnieuw proberen zijn nu gebaseerd op hoe goed IP zowel historisch als momenteel bij een bepaald domein uitvoert.
-De **[!UICONTROL Retry period]** en **[!UICONTROL Number of retries]** montages in Campagne zullen worden genegeerd.
+De **[!UICONTROL Retry period]** en **[!UICONTROL Number of retries]** instellingen in Campagne worden genegeerd.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->